 Outside of the office, Dr. Bosse is an adamant social justice militant who advocates for human rights, animal rights and positive social changes.
 They also enjoy spending time outdoor reconnecting with nature, friends and family.

-Sofian Ayyad, BE, MA, RP(Qualifying)In his work, Sofian Ayyad supports his clients who are experiencing stress, anxiety, depression, issues with career and relationships, grief and trauma/PTSD.
+Sofian Ayyad, MA, RPIn his work, Sofian Ayyad supports his clients who are experiencing stress, anxiety, depression, issues with relationships, grief and trauma/PTSD.
 As someone with a mixed racial and cultural background, he brings a depth of multi-cultural experience and understanding to his work and your therapeutic relationship.
 He considers it a great privilege to work with people from diverse backgrounds including gender, age, culture, race, ethnicity, sexual orientation, and gender expression.
 He strives to be inclusive, welcoming, and accepting of everyone he meets and has the pleasure of working with.